cloudera-labs/terraform-cdp-modules/modules/terraform-aws-cred-permissions/doc_fragments/header.md

-# Terraform Module for CDP Prerequisites on AWS
+# Terraform Module for CDP Credential Prerequisites on AWS

-This module contains resource files and example variable definition files for creation of the pre-requisite AWS cloud resources required for Cloudera Data Platform (CDP) Public Cloud.
+This module contains resource files and example variable definition files for creation of the Cloudera Data Platform (CDP) Public Cloud Cross Account Credential pre-requisite on AWS.

+Support for using a pre-existing Cross Account Role is provided via the `existing_xaccount_role_name` input variable.
+When this is set no policy or role resources are created.
+Instead a lookup of the details of the existing role takes place and the role ARN is returned.

 ## Usage

-The [examples](./examples) directory has example AWS Cloud Service Provider deployments for different scenarios:
+The [examples](./examples) directory has the following examples for Cross Account Credentials on AWS:

-* `ex01-minimal-inputs` uses the minimum set of inputs for the module.
+* `ex01-minimal-inputs` uses the minimum set of inputs for the module where the Cross Account policy and roles are to be created.

-* `ex02-existing-vpc` creates a VPC and subnets outside of the module and passes this as an additional input.
-CDP deployment then uses these network assets.

-* `ex03-create-keypair` creates the AWS EC2 Keypair in the module caller and passes this as an additional input.
+* `ex02-existing-role` passes a pre-existing Cross Account role to the module.
+In this case no resources are created.

 In each directory an example `terraform.tfvars.sample` values file is included to show input variable values.